laravel-enso/documentation/docs/guide/developing-with-enso.md

 #### Next steps

-Since most likely, the options you chose also involve the creation of migrations, if necessary, customize your model migration and then run:
+Since most likely, the options you chose also involve the creation of migrations, customize your model migration and then run:
 ```shell
 php artisan migrate
 ```